MozillaZine

 MimeTypes.rdf file

-Firefox stores file type and helper application associations in the mimeTypes.rdf file located in the Firefox profile folder.
+Mozilla applications stores file type and helper application associations in the mimeTypes.rdf file located in the profile folder.
 Sometimes you might not see an entry for the problematic file type in the Download Actions or Applications list or the listing itself might be completely empty.
-In such cases, exit Firefox, open the Firefox profile folder and remove (or rename) the mimeTypes.rdf file.
-(Don't delete the "default" mimeTypes.rdf file in the Firefox program folder by mistake.)
-A new copy of the file will be generated when you restart Firefox.
+In such cases, exit the application, open your profile folder and remove (or rename) the mimeTypes.rdf file.
+(Don't delete the "default" mimeTypes.rdf file in the program folder by mistake.)
+A new copy of the file will be generated when you restart the application.
 You should then be able to download again without receiving the error but any previously set download actions will be gone.

 See also